mucansever/crypto_tradebot/README.md

 # crypto_tradebot
 A crypto trading bot that runs on Binance
 ## What It Does
-This is a trading bot that tries to make money by buying cryptocurrencies from low prices and selling them back from high prices.
+This is a trading bot that tries to make money by buying cryptocurrencies at low prices and selling them back at high prices.
 It's a completely automated product that works without any interference from the user, which can be regarded as a con. \
 It runs on the crypto trading platform Binance, which is currently the highest ranked exchange market on [CoinGecko](https://www.coingecko.com/en/exchanges).
 ## Implementation
 This bot has only one state, either buy or sell, at a time which changes between the two repeatedly.
 When to buy or sell is determined by the bearish and bullish signals acquired from MACD-MACDsignal line crossovers and how much to buy or sell is determined via the RSI indicator.